Effective counting of simple closed geodesics on hyperbolic surfaces

 where the supremum is taken over $x$ in the domain of $\varphi$ and $v_1,\ldots,v_k\in {\rm T}_xW$ with ${\AGY}$-norm at most $1$.
 Define the $C^k$-norm of $\varphi$ as $ \|\varphi\|_{C^k}=\sum_{j=0}^k c_j(\varphi). $

 By a $C^k$ function we mean a function whose $C^k$-norm is finite.
+The space of compactly supported $C^k$ functions on $W$ will be denoted by $C_c^k(W)$, similarly, we define $C_c^\infty(W)$ .

 In the sequel we will only need $C^1$-norm of functions.
-To avoid confusion between this norm and other relevant norms which will be used, and also since we often use the letter $C$ to denote various constants, for any $C^1$ function $\varphi$ we define
+To avoid confusion between this norm and other relevant norms which will be used, and also since we often use the letter $C$ to denote various constants, define